 “[It is] a compelling critique of the work ethic…in American culture.
 Irving suggests that the new republic needs to make room for poets, philosophers, artists, storytellers, and writers.”

 — Steve Reich, history professor, James Madison University

 Reich, the college professor, wholeheartedly agrees, as he has related in a United States history survey course covering a period from the dawn of the American Revolution to the present.
 Students read a number of sources by Ben Franklin, who celebrates the work ethic and the potential for hard work to liberate ordinary people from the shackles of bound labor and arbitrary authority.

 “Irving’s story, published in 1820, offers a compelling critique of the work ethic and the place of work, or busy-ness in American culture,” Reich says.
 “Irving suggests that the new republic needs to make room for poets, philosophers, artists, storytellers, essayists, and writers.
 Remember that Irving himself is a writer and is deeply worried that the new republic, with its singular focus on hard work as practical and productive work, would do nothing to generate and encourage great art and literature.”

 “The American Revolution succeeded in liberating Rip Van Winkle from the tyranny of his wife’s petticoat government, just as it liberated the colonies from the tyranny of the British monarchy,” he says.
 “But it will only be successful if succeeding generations guard against their own internal drift toward new forms and sources of tyranny.
 Forcing everybody into a strict and narrow definition of labor and profit is likely to become a new source of tyranny.”

-So perhaps, on Rip’s 200th anniversary, there is no better time to revisit and celebrate all he represents and stands for.
+So perhaps, following Rip’s 200th anniversary in 2020, there is no better time to revisit and celebrate all he represents and stands for.
 What better place than a quiet, mountainside glen in the Land of Rip Van Winkle?